 Booked a ticket to Okinawa already?
 If you are looking for things to do in Northern Okinawa, you have come to the right place.
 In our recent trip, we covered all corners of Okinawa Main Island and will be sharing touristy attractions as well as those off the beaten path.
 This post continues from Part 1 and will share a summary of what we did from Day 5 to Day 9 where we based ourselves in Northern Okinawa.

-I recommend that you read Okinawa (Part 1) first to understand our travelling profile, preference and what we did in Southern Okinawa (Day 1 to Day 4).
+I recommend that you read Okinawa (Part 1) first to understand our traveling profile, preference and what we did in Southern Okinawa (Day 1 to Day 4).
 Once you are ready, let’s move on and I’ll show you the nature-rich and adventurous activities we did in Northern Okinawa.

 DAY 5: EXPLORE NORTHERN TIP OF OKINAWA

 Our first destination was Cape Hedo, the northern-most cape in Okinawa.
-The 1.5 hours drive to Cape Hedo along western coastal road was quite a sight.
+The 1.5 hours drive to Cape Hedo along the western coastal road was quite a sight.
 Over the initial stretch of the road, we took in scenic views of Kouri Bridge, Kouri Island and turquoise water that was layered with multi-tones of yellow.
 It was so charming and reminded me of Yin Yang Sea in Taiwan.
 I couldn’t stop snapping photos even though the car was moving at high speed.

 Nearing the northern edge of Okinawa, the scenery metamorphosed into rugged landscape of forested mountains, leafless trees and largely uninhabited land.